OscarLi9328/centralized_P2P/README.md

 # centralized_P2P
-## Peer-to-Peer File System
 1. **Objective**
-	This lab aims to utilize the TCP/IP protocols to implement centralized peer-to-peer system, where there exists a central server that controls the file exchanging procedures.
+	This project aims to utilize the TCP/IP protocols to implement centralized peer-to-peer system, where there exists a central server that controls the file exchanging procedures.

 2. **Introduction**
 	Peer-to-peer (p2p) system is a file exchanging system in the sense that every host in the peer network can download the files from other peers while sharing the files they have.
 Normal p2p system does not always rely on server.
 On the other hand, the centralized p2p relies on server to carry out the procedures between peers and peers.
 In this lab, the centralized scene is utilized.
 The server at this scene acts more like an information center in the sense that the peers will have to ask the server for the information about other peers instead of directly asking the peers.